stolarinhoo/Sentinel-2-Satellite-Images-Semantic-Segmentation-with-U-NET_Deep-Learning-approach/readme.md

 S2B_MSIL2A_20180607T095029_N0208_R079_T33UYS_20180607T130225
 ```

-The photo covers the south-western part of Poland, mainly the Lower Silesian Voivodship.
+The image covers the south-western part of Poland, partly covering the Lower Silesian and Opole Voivodships.
 It includes the central and eastern part of Wrocław and the western part of Brzeg.

 ![img1](/docs/img1.jpg)